Kayasiedu/alx-system_engineering-devops/0x00-shell_basics/README.md

-absolute path name of the current working directory
+script to change working directory to a users home directory